kaba-labs/.github/profile/README.md

 ### Sync Is The New Cloud

-- p2p/direct
+- p2p/direct to endpoint by default
 - .kaba routing - internal TLD
-- mesh networks for files/compute/wasm
+- mesh networks and compute on demand from linux computers
  ### Drop In Sensors to Matter and Zigbee

  - TBD